frattaro/digital-usd/transitional-banking.md

 The Fed remains lender of last resort, but must operate under transparent and rule-bound conditions:
 - Cannot mint arbitrarily
 - Must receive collateral or assets in exchange
-- May directly inject tokens into reserves or staking pools to relieve liquidity stress
+- May directly inject tokens into reserves or participate in staking mechanisms under monetary authority rules

 ---